Petergatsby/GleepostAPI/websockets.md

 An event type will be one of: [message](#message) [read](#read) [new-conversation](#new-conversation) [ended-conversation](#ended-conversation) [changed-conversation](#changed-conversation) [notification](#notification) [video-ready](#video-ready)

 ###Message
 An event with type "message" is the replacement for a long-poll message.
-It contains a location (the URI of the conversation it is in) and the data payload is the same message object you find in /conversations/[id]/messages.
+It contains a location (the URI of the conversation it is in) and the data payload is the same message object you find in /conversations/[id]/messages with one variation: it may optionally contain a `group` parameter, if the message belongs to a conversation in a group.

 ```json
 {